InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     ```swift
     override func update(_ currentTime: TimeInterval) {
         super.update(currentTime)
-        guard !isPaused && !isPausedBySystem && !isPausedByPlayer && !isPausedBySubscene else { return }
+        guard !isPaused, !isPausedBySystem, !isPausedByPlayer, !isPausedBySubscene else { return }

         OctopusKit.shared?.gameController.update(deltaTime: updateTimeDelta)
         updateSystems(in: componentSystems, deltaTime: updateTimeDelta)
     }
     ```

-    > These steps are left for the subclass because each scene may need to handle these differently.
+    > Values such as `updateTimeDelta` are calculated when you call `super`.
+    > `componentSystems` is the default array of systems in every scene.
     >
-    > Values such as `updateTimeDelta` are calculated when you call `super`.
+    > Other steps are left for the subclass because each scene may need to handle these differently.

 ----